vvMalko/subscriptions/README.md

 Run `php artisan vendor:publish`

-Then edit `plans.php` in `config/` to your needs.
+Then edit `plans.php` and `defaults.php` in `config/vvmalko` to your needs.
 All known plans are still in there.

 Add `vvMalko\Subscriptions\SubscriptionsServiceProvider::class,` to `providers` in `config/app.php`.